JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 ym_per_pix = 30/720 # meters per pixel in y dimension
 xm_per_pix = 3.7/700 # meters per pixel in x dimension
 ```
-Since two different radii will be calculated, one for each lane line, the average of each radius will be taken and displayed.
+Since two different radii will be calculated (one for each lane line), the average of each radius will be taken and displayed.
 The code for calculating the radius of curvature can be found in cell block `Draw Lane and Stats Function`, lines `159-183`.

 ### Vehicle's Center Offset